-In the asylum seekers' centre, you can rest from your journey to the Netherlands.
+At the asylum seekers' centre, you can rest from your journey to the Netherlands.
 This period is called the rest and preparation period (RVT).
-During or after the RVT the IND offers you a physical examination when in doubt about your age.
-During age testing, a nurse takes x-rays of your wrist and shoulder.
+During or after the RVT the IND offers you a physical examination if in doubt about your age.
+During age testing, a nurse will take X-rays of your wrist and shoulder.

-While staying at the reception centre, you get a free medical
+While staying at the reception centre, you receive a free medical

 examination.
-During that examination, a nurse checks your physical and mental
+During the examination, a nurse checks your physical and mental

 health.
 Your health can affect your interviews with the IND.
 You can say if you

 On the day of your appointment with the IND, you go to the IND office.
 COA usually arranges transport to the IND office.
 This is where the 8-day General Asylum Procedure starts.
 Below more information about the procedure and what to expect.

 You have a talk with your lawyer at the IND office.
-He checks with you whether the report of initial interview is correct.
-Your lawyer gives errors and additions in a letter to the IND.
+He checks with you whether the report of the initial interview is correct.
+Your lawyer passes on any errors and additions to the IND in a letter.
 He also prepares you for your second interview with the IND.

-In the office of the IND you will have a detailed interview.
-This is a conversation with an IND staff member.
-Here, you can tell why you have submitted an application for asylum.
-The IND staff member will also ask you questions.
+You will have a detailed interview at the IND office.
 An independent interpreter translates the conversation.
 If you wish, you can ask the VWN to be present during the detailed interview.
-You get (through your lawyer) a report of the detailed interview.
+You will receive a report of the detailed interview (through your lawyer).

 You have a talk with your lawyer at the IND office.
 He checks with you whether the report of the detailed interview is correct.
-Your lawyer passes on errors and additions in a letter to the IND.
+Your lawyer passes on errors and additions to the IND in a letter.

 An IND staff member reads your interviews with the IND.
 And the letters from the lawyer about them.
-After that, the IND decides whether or not you get a permit.
+After that, the IND decides whether or not you will receive a permit.
 There are 3 possible decisions:

-You have a meeting with your lawyer.
-That is about the provisional rejection of your asylum application.
-Your lawyer can send the IND a viewpoint.
-This letter explains why you disagree with the rejection.
+You have a meeting with your lawyer about the provisional rejection of your asylum application.
+Your lawyer can send a viewpoint to the IND This letter explains why you disagree with the rejection.

 Days 7 and 8

 The IND staff member reads your viewpoint.
-After that, the IND decides if the provisional decision must be changed.
-There are again 3 possible decisions:
+After this, the IND decides if the provisional decision must be changed.
+Again there are 3 possible decisions:

-You move to another reception centre of COA.
+You move to another COA reception centre.
 You are allowed to work.
 Depending on your situation, you may also bring over family members.
 And you have the right to a house in a municipality.
 COA will consult with you as to which municipality you wish to live in.
 That municipality looks for suitable accommodation for you.
 If they succeed, you will leave the COA reception centre.
-Staff members of the Dutch Council for Refugees will help you arrange important matters.
-For example, finding work or an education.
+Staff members from the Dutch Council for Refugees will help you to arrange important matters.
+For example, finding work or studying.

 COA will transfer you to another asylum seekers' centre.
-Once there, you have to arrange your own return to your country of origin.
-You have 28 days to do this.
-After these 28 days you no longer have a right to reception.
+Once there, you have to arrange your return to your country of origin yourself.
+You have 28 days to do this (departure time limit).
+After 28 days you no longer have a right to reception.
 You will either not have 28 but 0 days to depart from the Netherlands or your departure time limit will be shortened if it is obvious that your application will be denied.

-If you do not return on time yourself, a forced return will then be the consequence.
+If you do not return on time yourself, then you will be forced to return.
 The Repatriation and Departure Service (DT&V) helps you to arrange your return.
-You can also turn to the International Organisation for Migration (IOM).
-IOM often holds consultations at the asylum seekers' centre.
+You can also ask for help from the International Organisation for Migration (IOM).
+IOM often holds walk-in consultations at the asylum seekers' centre.

 You can always withdraw your application for a residence permit.
 To do this, you must a sign a form.
 It does not matter what stage of the asylum procedure you are in.
 Your lawyer can tell you more about this.
-If you withdraw your application to the IND, then there are consequences.
+If you withdraw your application to the IND, this has consequences.
 You may usually not stay in the Netherlands any longer.
 You no longer have a right to accommodation.
-And the government may impose an entry ban for 2 years on you.
+And the government may impose an entry ban on you for 2 years.

 Sometimes you already received your residence permit right after receiving the formal decision.
-If not, the IND tries to have the residence permit ready within a few weeks.
-That is a plastic card the size of a bank card.
-The IND will send you a letter indicating when you can collect the residence permit.
-That is at one of the IND desks in the Netherlands.
+If not, the IND tries to have your residence permit ready within a few weeks.
+You will receive a letter indicating when to collect the residence permit at an IND desk.
+Make an online appointment to collect your residence permit.
 The letter tells you where you can collect the permit.
-That is usually near your place of residence.
-Once you have the permit, you hand in your W document.
+This is usually near your place of residence.
+When you collect the permit, you hand in your Foreign Nationals Identity Document (type W).
 Your residence permit is valid for 5 years.

 Every citizen in the Netherlands, from the age of 14, has to carry identification.
-During checks by the Government everyone has to be able to show an identity document if checked by the government.
+Everyone has to be able to show an identity document if checked by the government.
 Therefore, always carry your residence permit with you.

 You must register in the Municipal Personal Records Database (BRP) of the municipality where you live.
 If you have not already done so, you must do this now.
 Take the positive decision to the municipality where you are staying.
-Also, bring along your personal documents from the authorities of your own country, if possible: for example, birth certificate, marriage certificate and identity card.
+If possible, also bring along your personal documents from the authorities of your own country, for example: birth certificate, marriage certificate and identity card.

 Registration in the BRP is important.
 Many organisations in the Netherlands can only help you if you are registered in the BRP.

 Check that the municipality has registered your name and date of birth correctly.
-Also check the data of your children.
-It is difficult to change that data at a later date.
+Also check your children's data.
+It is difficult to change this data at a later date.

-If you move, you must change your address at the municipality in the BRP.
+If you move house, you must have your address in the BRP changed by the municipality.

-If you are given an asylum residence permit, you have the right to a house in a municipality.
+If you are given an asylum residence permit, you have the right to accommodation in a municipality.
 COA will consult with you as to which municipality you wish to live in.
 That municipality looks for suitable housing for you.
 You may also find a place to live yourself.
 Once suitable housing is found, you leave the reception centre of COA.
 Staff members of the Dutch Council for Refugees can help you further in taking care of important matters.
-For example, finding work or an education.
+For example, to find work or training.

-It is required by law in the Netherlands to have health insurance.
-This allows you to get medical help.
-In the reception centres of COA, this is arranged for you.
-You must arrange health insurance yourself when leaving the COA reception centre.
-With health insurance, you can register with a general practitioner (doctor) or dentist.
+In the Netherlands you are legally required to have health insurance.
+This allows you to receive medical help.
+In the COA reception centres, this is arranged for you.
+However, you must arrange health insurance yourself when leaving the COA reception centre.
+Once you have a health insurance, you can register with a general practitioner (doctor) or dentist.

 If you have a temporary asylum residence permit, you must take a civic integration course.
 You need to learn Dutch this way.
 You will receive a letter from the Education Executive Agency (DUO) on the obligation to integrate.

 If you have received a residence permit then you are allowed to work in the Netherlands.
 The following employment status will appear on your residence document: 'Work allowed free from restrictions.
 TWV not required' (in Dutch: 'Arbeid vrij toegestaan.
 TWV niet vereist').
-This means that you are allowed to work in the Netherlands, you don't need a work permit (TWV).
+This means that you are allowed to work in the Netherlands: you do not need a work permit (TWV).

 Is your residence permit damaged, lost or stolen?
-In that case, have the residence permit replaced.
+In that case, have your residence permit replaced.

 Is your residence permit due to expire soon?
 Apply for an extension.

-After having had a residence permit for a period of 5 years, you may apply for a permanent residence permit.
+After you have had a residence permit for 5 years, you can apply for a permanent residence permit.

-After having had a residence permit for a period of 5 years, you may apply for Dutch citizenship.
+After you have had a residence permit for a period of 5 years, you can apply for Dutch citizenship.

-The application centre (AC) is the place where you apply for asylum.
-The IND has 2 application centres: AC Ter Apel and AC Schiphol.
+The Application Centre (AC) is the place where you have to apply for asylum.
+The IND's most important application centres are: AC Ter Apel and AC Schiphol.

-Do you arrive in the Netherlands over land?
-You go to AC Ter Apel.
+Did you arrive in the Netherlands overland?
+Then you should go to AC Ter Apel.

-Do you arrive in the Netherlands by boat or plane?
-You go to AC Schiphol.
-Often you are brought his by the Royal Netherlands Marechaussee.
+Did you arrive in the Netherlands by boat or plane?
+Then you should go to AC Schiphol.
+You will usually be transferred there by the Royal Netherlands Marechaussee.

-AVIM (Unit Foreign national's Identification and Human trafficking) is part of the Dutch police organisation.
-Until 2015 the unit was called Vreemdelingenpolitie (Aliens Police).
+AVIM (Foreign National's Identification and Human trafficking Unit) is part of the Dutch police department.
+Until 2015 the unit was called Aliens Police (Vreemdelingenpolitie).
 AVIM supervises foreign nationals in the Netherlands.
 AVIM is located in almost every Dutch municipality.

-Tuberculosis is an contagious infection decease.
-The decease is caused by a bacteria.
-Worldwide the decease is widespread.
+Tuberculosis is a contagious, infectious disease.
+The disease is caused by a bacteria.
+The disease is widespread worldwide.

-Asylum seekers from safe countries usually do not get a residence permit for asylum.
+Asylum seekers from safe countries do not usually receive an asylum residence permit.
 The Netherlands uses a list of countries of origin that are safe.
-This lis may change.
+This list may change.

-This is your first interview with the IND during the General Asylumprocedure (AA).
-The IND will check the information from your reporting interview.
-The IND will ask more questions if information is not clear.
-Including other subjects.
-In the initial interview the IND will not ask questions about the reasons you ask for asylum.
-This will take place in the next interview with the IND.
+This is your first interview with the IND during the General Asylum Procedure (AA).
+The IND will check the information you provided in your reporting interview.
+The IND will ask you more questions if any information is not clear.
+In the initial interview the IND will not ask questions about why you are applying for asylum.
+This will happen in the next interview with the IND.

 This is an interview with an employee from the IND.
-In this interview you can tell why you have applied for asylum.
+In this interview you can explain why you have applied for asylum.
 The IND employee wil also ask you questions.
-This is important to see whether you can get an asylum residence permit.
+This is important to see whether you can be granted an asylum residence permit.

-This is a written reply on the intended decision.
-In the viewpoint you (with your lawyer) write why you do not agree with the decision of the IND.
+This is a written reply to the intended decision.
+In the viewpoint you (and your lawyer) explain why you do not agree with the decision of the IND.